 Service Description Window air conditioners may be installed when it is necessary for the health and safety of the Member.
 Not covered: Adaptations or improvements to the home that are of general utility and are not of direct medical or remedial benefit to the individual.
 Examples include carpeting, roof repair, central air conditioning, etc. Adaptations to the total square footage of the home are excluded from this benefit.
 All services shall be provided in accordance with applicable state or local building codes.
 Home Delivered Meals Home-delivered meals are provided to individuals who cannot prepare nutritionally-sound meals without help and need meal services to stay independent in the community and to prevent institutionalization.
 Home-delivered meals are nutritional and delivered to a member's home.
 Excludes residential or institutional settings.
 Two meals a day.
 Home Maintenance Services to maintain a safe, clean, and sanitary environment.
 Services not included as a part of personal assistance.
-Including: Heavy-duty cleaning Minor repairs to essential appliances (to stoves, refrigerators, and water heaters) Fumigation or extermination services For individuals who cannot perform cleaning and minor repairs without assistance and are assessed, to need the services in order to prevent institutionalization.
-Moving Assistance May be provided in rare cases for members assessed by Heath Coordination team and found that the Member needs to move to a new home.
-For example: Unsafe deteriorating home Member is evicted from current home Member is not able to afford home due to a rent increase Wheelchair bound member living above the first floor of a multi-story building without elevator Home is unable to support the Member's additional needs for equipment Moving expanses include paging and moving of belongings.
-Non-Medical Moving expenses include packing and moving of belongings Offered to enable individuals to gain access to community services, activities, and Transportation resources, specified by the HAP.
+Including: Heavy-duty cleaning Minor repairs to essential appliances (to stoves, refrigerators, and water heaters) Fumigation or extermination services Moving Assistance For individuals who cannot perform cleaning and minor repairs without assistance and are assessed, to need the services in order to prevent institutionalization.
+May be provided in rare cases for members assessed by Heath Coordination team and found that the Member needs to move to a new home.
+For example: • Unsafe deteriorating home Member is evicted from current home Member is not able to afford home due to a rent increase Wheelchair bound member living above the first floor of a multi-story building without elevator Home is unable to support the Member's additional needs for equipment Moving expenses include packing and moving of belongings Non-Medical Transportation Offered to enable individuals to gain access to community services, activities, and resources, specified by the HAP.
 Only when not included in the HCBS service being accessed.
-Members living in a residential care setting or a CCFFH are not eligible for this service.
+Members living in a residential care setting or a CCFFH are not eligible for N this service.
 This does not replace medical transportation.
-Nursing Facility (NF), Services provided in a nursing facility licensed and certified to provide skilled nursing Skilled Nursing Facility and rehabilitative services on a regular basis.
+Nursing Facility (NF), Skilled Nursing Facility Services provided in a nursing facility licensed and certified to provide skilled nursing and rehabilitative services on a regular basis.